Skip to content

 Rely on stable test discovery

-Use one glob that includes co-located tests but excludes helpers.
+• Use one glob that covers co-located tests.

 node --test "**/*.test.js"